IDD Therapy for Herniated or Bulging Discs

-By decompressing (taking pressure off) an injured or bulging/herniated disc and stretching the soft tissues, we can improve mobility in the spine with the goal of allowing the body’s natural healing mechanisms to operate more efficiently.
+By decompressing (taking pressure off) a bulging or herniated disc and stretching the soft tissues, we can improve mobility in the spine with the goal of allowing the body’s natural healing mechanisms to operate more efficiently.
 In so doing, we aim to relieve pain caused by muscle spasm and alleviate nerve compression and irritation caused by bulging discs.

 Why choose IDD Therapy?

-- Want to return to normal daily activities
+- You want to return to normal daily activities.

 “Osteopaths, like other manual therapists, help to resolve back pain issues on a daily basis.
 And yet there is a group of patients who just don’t get to a point of making progress.
 Typically we refer these patients on for pain management, which is incredibly frustrating when really, our goal is to get people out of pain.

-If you live in and around Buxton and Derbyshire, have a back pain or neck pain problem, or symptoms in your legs or arms, then come for a second opinion from us and see how we can help you.
+If you live in Derbyshire, have a back pain or neck pain problem, or symptoms in your legs or arms, then come for a second opinion from us and see how we can help you.
 If you are suitable, then we can take you through your options for treatment.